Who is F.I.S.H.?

 F.I.S.H. began in the early 1960's in England as a way to revive the old-fashioned concern for one's neighbor.
 Today there are over 1,000 F.I.S.H. groups around the world.
 The Anchorage organization began in 1967.
 The name comes from the F.I.S.H. symbol that early Christians sketched in the sand to identify and help one another.

-In Anchorage, F.I.S.H. stands for "Fellowship in Serving Humanity."
+In Anchorage, F.I.S.H. stands for "Friends in Serving Humanity."
 F.I.S.H. is a volunteer group of Anchorage residents who provide and deliver emergency food to people and families in need, without bureaucratic hassle, red tape, and means testing.
 In short, we're just neighbors helping neighbors.